Most spelling activities work to some extent, but some work better than others. Find out which strategies are probably not worth your time and effort.

 There is some logic to this argument, but we feel that only the high-frequency words with straightforward spellings should be taught initially.

 Straightforward (regular) spelling patterns are the ones that are used most frequently in a large number of words.
 The words mentioned in the paragraph above have more unusual (irregular) spelling patterns.
-Some people call these tricky words or sight words.
+Some people call these tricky words, common exception words or sight words.

 Teaching irregular spelling patterns before they’ve mastered the more fundamental ones could confuse some children because the same letters can represent different sounds.